Skip to main content

 Online renewal available

-We’re still verifying Alaska Board of Medicine’s MD/DO- specific renewal details.
-The most accurate source is the board itself — search for Alaska Board of Medicine.
+We’re still verifying Alaska State Medical Board (DCCED)’s MD/DO- specific renewal details.
+The most accurate source is the board itself — visit Alaska State Medical Board (DCCED).

 Track this credential automatically with Larch’s License tracking.